April 25, 2009

 All this changed in late 2006, when Mom handed me the bulk of her father's papers and photographs.
 The new material included a meticulously arranged album of photos and press clippings chronicling Han Samethini's musical career from the mid 1930s to the beginning of 1947.
 Leafing through the album, I said in wonder and exultation to the young man smiling with his accordion from the black-and-white images, "Here you are.
 Opa, I've found you!"

-The rest has proceeded with unforeseen speed and success, thanks chiefly to this marvelous invention, the Internet.
+The rest has proceeded with unforeseen speed and success, thanks chiefly to the Internet.
 Without having to purchase an airline ticket or even leave my house, I've contacted sources all over the globe: distant kin, friends of the family who remember the events of the war, and scholars and researchers both professional and amateur.
 Beyond all initial expectations, I've corresponded with survivors of the Burma Railway.
 These men are revered in our family, along with all Allied veterans of the Second World War.
-Due to their generous assistance with this project, we have added reason to be grateful to them.
+Due to their generous assistance with this project we have added reason to be grateful to them.

 If I were asked to give a single reason for telling the story of Han Samethini, it would not be the desire to give him some measure of posthumous fame, nor would it be the expression of my longing to understand a relative who was almost a stranger to me (though both motivations play a part).
 The story should be told, I think, so that the work of my grandfather - the bringing of laughter and delight, especially to those who were troubled or despondent - might in some small way continue.
 It is a remarkable tale.
 I hope you will enjoy it.